nwarford/nwarford.github.io/_publications/2018-brown-spatiotemporal.md

 date: 2018-01-01
 venue: 'Advances in Cognitive Systems'
 # paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'Brown, Ellis, Soobeen Park, Noel Warford, et al. 2018.
+citation: 'Brown, Ellis, Soobeen Park, Noel Warford, Adriane Seiffert, Kazuhiko Kawamura, Joseph Lappin, Maithilee Kunda.
+2018.
 “SpatioTemporal Template-Based Search: An Architecture to Model Human Search for Spatiotemporal Targets.”
 Advances in Cognitive Systems 6: 18.'
 ---

 <!-- The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font. -->